Check Loan Eligibility

 Fixed Interest Rate - This does not change in the short term and even if it does, interest rate changes do not affect those applicants who already have taken education loans.

-Marginal Cost of Funds-based Lending Rate (MCLR) - That is the benchmark based on which most Indian lenders have fixed their education loan interest rates.
+Marginal Cost of Funds-based Lending Rate (MCLR) - This is the benchmark based on which most Indian lenders have fixed their education loan interest rates.
 It is used by prominent loan lenders in the country on online educational loan pages.

 APR (Annual Percentage Rate) - APR is the percentage that represents the actual yearly cost of funds over the term of a loan.
 This includes any fees or additional costs associated with the loan.
 International lenders usually address their interest rates in the form of APR.
 Prodigy Finance is one such international lender.